Common Linkerd tasks

 Configuring Dynamic Request Routing.
 Configuring HTTPRoute resources to perform dynamic request routing.

-Configuring Per-Route Policy.
+Configuring Fine-grained Authorization Policy.
 Fine-grained authorization policies can be configured for individual HTTP routes.

 Configuring Proxy Concurrency.
 Limit the Linkerd proxy's CPU usage.